 The academic program is an extension of the ties between the Fair and the University of Guadalajara and has become one of the most important showcases for the reflection, analysis and development of knowledge in Latin America.
 The program includes around 30 forums on diverse topics in a range of formats, including seminars, keynote addresses, colloquiums, workshops and roundtables.

-Some of the most important academic meetings at FIL are:
+Some of the most longstanding academic meetings at the FIL include:

-It is an essential event for the discussion and analysis of current developments in the fields of sociology, history, economy, and anthropology.
+A not-to-be-missed event for discussing and analyzing current events in the areas of sociology, history, economics and anthropology.

 - History Colloquium

 The event provides a space for renowned Mexican and international historians to discuss how history and science can provide answers to modern-day dilemmas.

 - International Meeting on Democratic Culture

 This is a space for political and academic stakeholders and citizens to reflect on and make proposals in their corresponding areas of expertise and is aimed at strengthening democratic culture.

 Dialog is an age-old resource in the philosophical tradition which serves as the foundation for contemporary society.
 Philosophical dialog acts as a path that allows us to find solutions to human intentions by bringing together diverse worldviews.